 Naples Sample Day 4: Pompeii

 Head out with your private driver to explore life as an ancient Roman through the city frozen in time, Pompeii.
 Your guide will teach you about daily life in the city, showing you the granary, marina, marketplace, and more.
 Then, he'll take you on to the unfairly overlooked Herculaneum for more incredible Roman ruins and a different perspective.
-You'll enjoy a relaxing picnic lunch on Vesuvius before enjoying a hike across the foothills of the active volcano.
+You'll enjoy a relaxing picnic lunch on Vesuvius with enough time to enjoy a hike across the foothills of the active volcano to follow.

 --> TRANSPORTATION TO CAPRI: 40 min. ferry to Capri